Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Algorithm Development: MADRL

 \subsection{Reward}

-In order to enhance numerical stability and convert the fractional trade-off between utility and cost into an additive form, we reformulate the fractional objective in frame $n$ into an equivalent logarithmic ratio as follows:
+To enhance numerical stability and convert the fractional trade-off between utility and cost into an additive form, we reformulate the fractional objective in frame $n$ into an equivalent logarithmic ratio as follows: